Learning How to Rest

 • Learn something new; what interests you?
 What would you love to try but are a bit nervous about?
 From candle-making to breathwork, setting goals, or even learning a new language, stepping out of your comfort zone can be incredibly rewarding.

 Creative rest is about allowing yourself the space to explore, experiment, and embrace new experiences.
-By doing so, you recharge not just your creative batteries and opening yourself up to a world of inspiration and fresh perspectives.
+By doing so, you recharge not just your creative batteries but open yourself up to a world of inspiration and fresh perspectives.

 Why do I need Emotional Rest?